chamaeleonidae/api/docs/apis/deliveries.md

 > **Once a Delivery is marked as triggered (when `at` has a timestamp value) the delivery can no-longer be updated.**

-Pending Deliveries (yet untriggered) are limited to 3 per User Profile.
-This limit can be changed in certain circumstances by [contacting us](mailto:hello@trychameleon.com?subject=API+Delivery+limits).
+Pending Deliveries (yet untriggered with a `null` value for the `at` property) are limited to 4 total per User Profile.
+This limit can be changed in certain circumstances on our Growth plan by [contacting us](mailto:hello@trychameleon.com?subject=API+Delivery+limits).
-If a User Profile already has 3 pending Deliveries when a new Delivery is created, the request will fail with a HTTP 409 error code.
+A User Profile that already has 2 pending Deliveries requires a special parameter `delivery_ids_position` to instruct us where in the list to add this new Delivery.
+Use values of `first`, `last` or an integer array index.

-The good news is that you can instruct the API prioritize this one as the `first` or the `last` position in the queue: Use `delivery_ids_position=first`.
+If an error occurs for a "limit reached", simply [list the Deliveries by User Profile](?id=deliveries-index) to determine which ones to remove.

 ------